sterchelen/hssp/README.md

 hssp for Http StatuS where the two capitals S replace the two ts of `http`.

 ## Why?
-Anyway, this CLI is here to help you find/remember the meaning of an http status code.
+This CLI is here to help you find/remember the meaning of an http status code.

 Historically speaking, this tool was written after struggling with my memory to find the meaning of a code.
 Some tools already exist but installing Node.js is too much for me...